Let's start the treasure hunt!

 In this case I thought that in the past, the technology wasn't enough accurate to measure feeble quakes, so I gathered the quakes by year and by the smallest magnitude: as you can see, it is crystal clear that the data collected before 1965 have been registered in different way respect the next period.

 The picture highlights that just major quakes (with magnitude > 6.5) have been registered before 1965.
+This is the reason of the outward increasing of quakes! |

 In this case the best way to clean up the dataset is to filter just quakes having magnitude grater than 6.5.